mlaryan/mlaryan.github.io/_portfolio/portfolio-2.md

   <img src="/images/ToysSales_SalesAndProfit by Store Name2.png" width="45%" />
 </p>

-- Ciudad de Mexico leads in **absolute sales and profit.** Monterrey shows high with a strong **profit margin of 27.48%.**
+- Ciudad de Mexico, Hermosillo, Mexicali leads in **absolute sales and profit.** Monterrey shows high with a strong **profit margin of more than 27.48%.**
 -  Guadalajara shows **high sales but a proportionally lower profit margin.**
-- Locations like Pachuca and Oaxaca are identified as **low-volume contributors**, requiring strategic review.
+- Locations like Pachuca, Oaxaca, Chetumal, Aguascalientes  are identified as **low-volume contributors**, requiring strategic review.

+### Conclusion:

+The analysis revealed strong performers like Colorbuds and Action Figures, while products like Lego Bricks had high stock but low returns.
+Cities such as Monterrey and CDMX led in profit, whereas others like Oaxaca and Aguascalientes underperformed.

+Key actions include redistributing excess stock, promoting high-margin items, optimizing store-specific inventory, and reviewing pricing and stocking strategies for underperforming regions.